Blog

 }

-Domain Matching: The 6,592 Tracker Database
+Domain Matching: 900+ Tracker Patterns

-1. Explicit `data-cs-category` attribute on the script tag (manual classification takes precedence)
+1. Explicit data-cs-category attribute on the script tag (manual classification takes precedence)

 Why the SDK Must Be Small